KilledByAPixel/SpaceHuggers/README.md

 - There is no end, but for a challenge, try beating the first 5 levels.

 # Game Features
-- Run and gun roguelike platformer
+- Run and gun, roguelike, platformer hybrid gameplay
 - 2-4 player jump in local co-op mode
 - Procedural level generation of great variety and complexity
 - Levels are fully destructible with persistence